***We can now accept payments over the phone!***

 When will I receive my order?

-These times are approximate and could vary slightly.
+These times are approximate and could vary.
 Items are shipped either via USPS First class mail or USPS Priority mail.
 An order shipped to a US address should reach its destination approximately 2-5 days after shipping.
 International orders usually take 2-6 weeks to reach their destinations depending upon customs.

 What forms of payment do you accept?

-Orders placed using our automated shopping cart will accept Paypal only.
+Orders placed using our automated shopping cart will accept PayPal.
 For USA orders only, we accept personal checks or money orders sent to us through the mail.
-All international orders must be paid via Paypal.
+We also accept credit and debit cards over the phone for USA orders.
+All international orders must be paid via Paypal invoice.
+If you prefer to make payments, contact us for details.

 How do I order using a personal check or money order payment?